crossplane/crossplane/docs/concepts/composition.md

 Managed Resources are created, updated or deleted accordingly.

 > You can add multiple Compositions for each XRD, and choose which should be
-> used when XRs are created or claims.
-This allows a Composition to act like a
+> used when XRs are created.
+This allows a Composition to act like a "class of
-> "class of service" - for example you could configure one Composition for each
+> service" - for example you could configure one Composition for each
 > environment you support, such as production, staging, and development.

 A basic `Composition` for the above `XPostgreSQLInstance` might look like this: